patrickcfwhite/project-3/README.md

 })
 ```

-- All of these Schemas have a few feilds which are repeated:
+- All of these Schemas have a few fields swhich are repeated:

   - User: This assigns a user to every activity and uses a **referenced** relationship.